jake-knerr/js-style-guide/README.md

 #### A useful factory pattern is declaring all initialization variables and functions towards the top of the creational function, then create an API object with public properties, and then return the API object.

+Also, declare private variables and functions towards the top of the creational function.

+Consider naming the returned api object, `api` to eliminate the need to create a unique name.

 > Why write out initialization variables and functions towards the top?
 It is easier to read code that is written in a top-down fashion.

 > Why return a named API object?
 By creating the API object by name, public methods can call other public methods and return itself for method chaining.
 This technique is self-documenting and makes it easy to add new methods to the API.